myyim/crcns/README.md

 <img src="/figures_readme/testdbscan.png" width="250">

 ### Fitting (codes)
-Jacob_Sargolini_traj_overlaid_all.m: prints out all locations in both arena and track in a session as dots and uses the track locations to fit a circle using the method of least squares.
+Jacob_Sargolini_traj.m: prints out all locations in both arena and track as dots, and the fitted circle

+fitcirculartrack.m: fits the track locations with a circle

 <img src="/figures_readme/overlaid.png" width="250">